 We’ve gathered our top 8 tips to improve your CV so that you can impress employers and land the interview.

 You’ve got the right experience and you know you would be a great fit, however, you just don’t seem to be getting those interviews.
 It seems crazy to think that the one thing holding you back from your dream job could be your CV.
 First impressions mean everything and, in most cases, the first point of contact you will have with a potential employer is your resume.
-There could be a few different reasons your CV is letting you down, here are five CV tips for you.
+There could be a few different reasons your CV is letting you down, here are eight CV tips for you.

 The font needs to be clear and readable for your employer and this also counts for aesthetics.
 The aim is to get everything across in 10 seconds, so think about using bullet points and don’t make it complicated!

 Can you imagine being an employer and receiving hundreds of applications for a role?
 Would you spend the time reading through pages and pages of irrelevant experience?
 We recommend keeping your CV to a maximum of two pages.
 On average, readers absorb 60% of the first page, 40% of the second and anymore is generally a waste.
 This space should consist of your most recent experience including the dates and months of each employment.
 You need a clear and concise layout to help the employer skim through your CV and pick out your key skills.